Environmentally Relevant Activities

 Licensing Requirements

-All operators of prescribed ERAs regulated by local government are required to hold an environmental authority under the Environmental Protection Act 1994 and development approval under the Planning Act 2016.
+All operators of prescribed ERAs regulated by local government are required to hold both:

 Fees

-Annual fees
+Annual Returns

-The Annual return form requires you to provide some details about each activity.
+The Annual Return Form requires you to provide some details about each activity.
 This must be returned with payment to Council before the anniversary date.

 If the payment of annual fees is not received by the anniversary date, a late payment fee will be charged, as per the Environmental Protection Regulation 2019.

-Changes to the environmental authority
+Changes to the EA

 Enforcement